Ladder99/ladder99/docs/page/customizing/configuration.md

       # retention: 2d # could clear all unneeded data at midnight - then vacuum analyze db?
       # without a list of devices here, relay would read all available in agent
       devices:
-        - id: m # must match id in agent.xml
+        - id: host # must match id in agent.xml
-          alias: Microcontroller # as displayed in grafana - can change. without this, just use device name?
+          alias: Host # as displayed in grafana - can change. without this, just use device name?
           # ignore: true # can specify this to turn device recording on/off
           # could override settings per dataitem -
           # dataitems:
-          #   - id: m-os
+          #   - id: host-os
           #     retention: 1d

     - alias: Mazak5701 # assigned agent alias - don't change!